Fraud is getting more sophisticated and costly

 - Data accuracy: Testing and validating the models on a regular basis will guarantee that the datasets are free from noise, missing values, and outliers.
 This practice is, therefore, crucial for accurate outputs.

 - Data bias: When a data bias is present in an ML model, certain elements are more heavily represented than others.
 A biased dataset will lead to skewed outcomes with lower accuracy levels and little analytic value.

-- Defined goals and objectives: This might seem obvious, but it is essential for businesses to have a detailed, fraud-specific plan.
+- Defined goals and objectives: This might seem obvious, but it is essential for businesses to have a detailed, fraud-specific plan when applying AI and ML in fraud detection.
 They need to ask questions such as what problems they want to solve, how they should allocate their resources, and what specific use cases will maximize ML’s values for their own organization.

 In a fast-moving world, companies in the finance industry are constantly challenged by fraudsters and their many tactics to infiltrate systems.
 As a result, they are strongly advised to leverage tools powered by AI and ML, thus develop a tech-driven approach to fraud prevention and detection.

 GEM Corporation is a leading IT service provider that empowers its business clients in their digital transformation journey.
 Based in Hanoi, Vietnam, GEM is characterized by competent human resources, an extensive and highly adaptive tech stack, and an excellent ISO-certified and CMMi-based delivery process.
 GEM, therefore, has been trusted by both start-ups and large corporations from many global markets across different domains.

 Don’t miss our latest updates and events – Follow us on Facebook and LinkedIn!

 Hai-Anh majored in International Communications.
 She has been evolving in the technology industry by working as a tech writer for GEM.
 She’s tech-savvy and always eager to explore more opportunities.